waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Immediate Action:** Log all data in the turn of discovery.
 This includes disproven hypotheses to avoid repeating mistakes.
 - **Trust Direct Observation:** Base understanding of mechanics on in-game observations.
 - **Tool Development Status (Under Debugging):**
-  - `gem_pathfinder_v2`: The pathfinder is highly unreliable on Route 23, consistently failing on complex paths.
+  - `gem_pathfinder_v2`: The pathfinder is highly unreliable on Route 23, consistently failing on complex paths with narrow corridors and obstacles.
+Confirmed as a tool bug by the diagnostics agent.
 It is under active debugging.

 # V. Future Development Ideas
 - **Team Composition Advisor:** An agent to suggest optimal team compositions.